 Preheat the oven to 375° F.

-Mix the salad dressing well and allow to sit on the counter for 30 minutes at least.
+Mix the salad dressing well and allow it to sit on the counter for at least 30 minutes.

-Add the farro, water and salt to a small pan and bring to a boil.
-Simmer gently for 35-45 minutes till the farro is soft but still retains a good bite.
-Do not cook till mushy, please.
+Add the farro, water, and salt to a small pan and bring to a boil.
+Simmer gently for 35-45 minutes until the farro is soft but still retains a good bite.
+Do not cook until mushy, please.
 Drain well and toss with 1-2 teaspoons of the mustard dressing.
 Set aside.

-To serve the salad: To the d=farro add the olive oil and balsamic and toss well.
-To individual plates add a scoop of the farro in the center.
+To serve the salad, add the farro to the olive oil and balsamic and toss well.
+Add a scoop of the farro to the centre of each individual plate.
 Surround the farro with roasted vegetables.
 Drizzle 2 teaspoons of the dressing over the farro and vegetables, serving the rest on the side at the table.
 Garnish with the toasted nuts and serve immediately.